 As long as something is moving, that’s a start.

-Many people starting out assume that because they feel resistance, they have failed.
+Many people who are just starting out assume that because they feel resistance, they have failed.

-That because broccoli tastes bitter when they first try it, and accidentally overcook it, they just can’t eat vegetables.
+That because broccoli tastes bitter when they first try it, and because they accidentally overcook it, they just can’t eat vegetables.

-That because they forget their printed list of exercises on the kitchen table, they can’t work out once they get to the gym.
+That because they forget the printed list of exercises on the kitchen table, they can’t work out once they get to the gym.

-That because their legs ache on the ascent, it means they are not ready to climb that hill.
+That because their legs ache on the ascent, they are not ready to climb that hill.

 Starting will often feel like resistance, at least at first.
 Like grinding the brain’s gears.

 Give it time.
+Resist the urge to press pause.
 Push through.
 It will switch tracks, eventually.

 Remember: You don’t have to fight the resistance of the entire trip.